Heliostat in der Sonne

 TRAKSOL

-Nowadays, high-temperature heat from concentrating solar thermal systems is used commercially for the production of electricity, but it is also suitable for substituting fossil energy sources in process engineering.
-Especially in the chemical industry, there is great potential for the use of solar energy.
+High-temperature heat from concentrating solar thermal systems is currently used commercially to produce electricity, but is also suitable for substituting fossil fuels in process engineering.
+There is great potential for the utilisation of solar energy in the chemical industry in particular.

-In the TRAKSOL project, a receiver concept is being developed for the application of concentrating solar technology in chemical processes.
-The focus is on the investigation and qualification of the transparent ceramic Perlucor® - developed by CeramTec - with regard to its suitability for concentrating solar technology.
-Due to the possibility of directly heating the working fluids, the use of this ceramic offers the promise of higher degrees of efficiency.
-Given its high resistance, the ceramic can be used for a wide range of processes.
+The TRAKSOL project is developing a receiver concept for the application of concentrating solar technology in chemical processes.
+The focus is on investigating and qualifying the transparent ceramic Perlucor® developed by CeramTec with regard to its suitability for concentrating solar technology.
+Thanks to the possibility of heating the working media directly, the use of this ceramic promises higher efficiencies.
+Due to its high resistance, the ceramic can be used for a wide range of processes.

-The evaporation of sulphuric acid at about 400 °C was considered as an exemplary process.
-The evaporation of the sulphuric acid is the most energy-intensive part of the two-stage sulphuric acid hybrid process (HyS), in which water is split using thermal energy and hydrogen is produced.
+The vaporisation of sulphuric acid at around 400 °C was considered as an exemplary process.
+The vaporisation of sulphuric acid is the most energy-intensive part of the two-stage hybrid sulphuric acid (HyS) process, in which water is split using thermal energy and hydrogen is produced.
 Conventional hydrogen production processes cause high CO2 emissions.
 The use of solar energy can greatly reduce these emissions.

-The objective of the project was adapted to the results of corrosion tests and the property profile of the ceramics: The focus of the development is now on developing a high-temperature particle receiver.
+The objective of the project was adapted to the results of corrosion tests and the property profile of the ceramic: the focus of development is now on the development of a high-temperature particle receiver.
 The extremely hard and temperature-resistant ceramic enables direct irradiation of the particles.
-After heating, the thermal energy of the particles can be stored and used for steam cycle processes to generate electricity or for continuous chemical processes, such as that of sulphuric acid evaporation.
+The thermal energy of the particles can be stored after heating and used for steam cycle processes to generate electricity or for continuous chemical processes, such as sulphuric acid evaporation.

 • CeramTec-ETEC GmbH